 This product will now be sourced from either New Zealand or Australia.
 All meat is pasture-raised.
 Please note that it's not possible to choose the location.
 We thank you for your understanding.

 This whole block of culotte (also known as rump cap or picanha) roast weighs 1kg and is the ideal cut for juicy and meaty roasts with plenty of flavors.
-Not as tender as the striploin but as flavorful.
 We recommend leaving the fat cap on.
 Sear fat-down first and finish the roast in the oven to medium-rare.
 If you are a fan of rump steaks you can cut this roast into smaller steaks of course.
 In that case, it is best to trim the fat cap.
 Also the ideal cut for Brazilian Churrasco.
 See the cooking instructions below.

-The beef that we use comes from either New Zealand or Australia and is guaranteed 100% grass-fed.
+The beef that we use comes from either New Zealand or Australia.
 We only source meat from farms that never treat their cattle with growth hormones or antibiotics.
 No GMOs or chemicals are used on the pastures where the cows graze.
-If you are looking for 100% clean grass-fed and grass-finished beef with a high red meat to fat ratio this is your best choice.
+If you are looking for clean grass-fed and grass-finished beef with a high red meat to fat ratio this is your best choice.
 See more information and actual images of the farms below.

 Shipping & Handling